mbogden/galaxyJSPAM/notes.md

 Might* be good for others to view.

 # Matt's Working To-Do

 - Masked comparison
     - Apply mask to both images
     - Send to specified compr method
     - Mask Creation
         - Arbitrary ovals that capture edge of target?
         - single-layer nn?
         - HOG abs-val of gradient?

 - Prestep for images.
     - Convert to float
     - Normalize between 0 and 1.

 - Sparce Correlation
     - Take 3+ "Rings" of the image
     - Transorm into radial coordinates?
     - Take correlation with flat matrix
     - Send new matrix to std comparison methods?

 ## Big picture
 - Create automatic pipeline for evolution
     - Get function to create status update!
     - Create reports for any missing items.
     - Implement NN for each target

 - Simulator
     - Produce initial impact approximation w/o points
     - Stop if impact is too low.

 - Image Creator
-	- Rotating galaxies still not working
+    - adjusting target image not working for zoo_2?
     - Do Total variation denoising on Model images
-	- Params, clause if arguments are incomplete to create image.

 - Image Comparison.
-	- (HIGH) Rewrite how params are passed to machine score method functions
-	- Implement new low hanging machine score
     - Reimplement WNDCHRM
+    - Implement Neural Networks
+        - Create Single Layer Neural Network for all.
     - Weighted Mask
     - ?
 Seperate function will return difference images

 - Score Analysis
-	- Incorporate score analysis to be based on new score parameters

-## Now...
-- Create single layer NN for all targets
-- Create pts, imgs, scores for ALL
+    - Get all systems running on Roughshod.

 ### Future

-- Analyze Weighted NN image, where is the highly weighted regions?
-  - Can we recreate this mask?
-  - radial distance from galaxy centers?
-  - tails and bridges

 - New Methods
-	- Zernike moments
     - Mask
       - Solid mask for inner disk.
       - Sectioned weights of image.
 Radial function?
       - Simulated annealing for pixel difference, ( or any machime method)
     - OpenCV feature extraction
       - Histogram of Oriented gradients
       - Scale-Invariant feature transform
     - Machine Learning / Tensor Flow
       - Create regression score
       - Build general weighted mask based on existing 62 pairs.
     - Pattern Recognition Software
       - SVD facial recognition
     - Read papers by Lior Shamir
       - automatic pattern recognition
       - wndchrm
     - Extract spiral from galaxy center and do correlation
       - Extract radial polar function from galaxy centers
     - Use wandering mask to view brightness base on radial coordinate system on galaxies.
       - characterize with functions or hard point and lines.
       - Use line to determine direction of brightness.
     - Weigh all machine scores together.
       - Take score of all comparison methods and send through machine learning.

 ## MISC Items